 VanDine, Roeski and Peter Niedermeier were located by a large posse and arrested one week later.
 On December 5, 1903, the Coroner held them.
 On March 26, 1904, Niedermeier, VanDine, Marx, were convicted of the robbery and murder of railway employee Frank W. Stewart and sentenced to hang by Judge Kersten.
 On April 22, 1904, the 21-year-old offenders were executed by hanging at the Cook County Jail.
 The third suspect, Roeski, was convicted of one of the saloon murders and sentenced to life in prison.

-Officer Driscoll was waked at No. 423 Lincoln Avenue (present day 2478 North Lincoln Avenue) and his funeral mass was held at Mount Carmel Church.
+Officer Driscoll was waked at No. 423 Lincoln Avenue (present day 2478 North Lincoln Avenue).
+His funeral mass was held at Mount Carmel Church.
 He was laid to rest on December 4, 1903 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Lot N11, Block 42, Section S.

 Patrolman Joseph D. Driscoll, born on July 22, 1870, received his Probationary Appointment to the Chicago Police Department on October 29, 1896.